Share via:

 Everybody knows the importance of a good routine when cleaning teeth; however, toothbrushing alone isn’t sufficient enough to maintain healthy teeth and gums.

-This article aims at the education of the significance of interdental cleaning, giving you the tools, and an understanding of the correct method.
+This article aims to educate you on the significance of interdental cleaning, giving you the tools, and an understanding of the correct method.

-Don’t forget to learn about how to brush your teeth correctly!
+Don’t forget to learn how to brush your teeth correctly!

 Simply put, it is cleaning between your teeth.

 If you imagine your tooth, it has 5 surfaces: the inside, the outside, the biting surface and the two side surfaces.
-Even with using the correct toothbrushing method you can only achieve the effective cleaning of the first three surfaces listed above.
+Even by using the correct toothbrushing method, you can only achieve the effective cleaning of the first three surfaces listed above.

 When the plaque sits on the teeth, the bacteria (and their by-products) trigger an inflammatory response in the gums (gingivitis and/or periodontal disease develops) As a result they swell and ‘pockets’ appear.
 This means that the gum detaches itself from the tooth and it gives way to the bacteria to travel further down on the side of the tooth.